 A few years ago, I went to one of the best birthday parties I’ve been to over my 20+ years of parenting.
 It was a construction site themed birthday party for a four year old boy.

-When they arrived, they got construction helmets with their names on them (so helpful for me, as I only knew a third of the kids at the party) and construction apron / tool belts from Home Depot.
-(Note: you can get 6 Construction Worker Vest with 6 Helmets pretty cheap on Amazon.)
+When they arrived, the kids got construction helmets with their names on them (so helpful for me, as I only knew a third of the kids at the party) and construction apron / tool belts from Home Depot.
+(Note: you can also get 6 Construction Worker Vest with 6 Helmets pretty cheap on Amazon.)

 The party was held in a community room with an easy clean floor.
 There were 4 stations:

 - The quarry – a kiddie pool filled with sand, construction trucks and little shovels; surrounded by some big storage tubs and stacked up sandbags to climb on (and a construction broom to sweep all the sand back to the quarry).

 - House painting – big cardboard boxes, paint, paintbrushes and rollers.
 Put a BIG plastic tarp and drop cloths under it for easy clean-up.
-(An option would be to do drawings of houses on big paper to hang on the walls, and let kids paint that.)
+(An alternative would be to draw houses on big paper to hang on the walls, and let kids paint that.)

 - Architects’ office – tables with architectural blueprints spread out and markers for drawing anything you want.
 (We later ate snack at those tables.)